Main Menu 1

 Building Communities Fund

 Capital facilities grants for community-based, nonresidential community and social service projects.
-The Building Communities Fund Program awards state grants to nonprofit, community-based organizations to defray up to 25 percent or more of eligible capital costs to acquire, construct, or rehabilitate nonresidential community and social service centers.
+The Building Communities Fund Program, administered by the Department of Commerce, awards state grants to nonprofit, community-based organizations to defray up to 25 percent or more of eligible capital costs to acquire, construct, or rehabilitate nonresidential community and social service centers.
 There is no minimum or maximum grant award amount.

 The Questers